-Moving forward, policy work for connectivity in Strategy: Policy Initiatives this region can and should involve a combination of identifying and pursuing improvements to existing A complex mosaic of existing public policies at policies and various levels of government, and various levels of government plays a critical role seeking the establishment of necessary new policies both in supporting connectivity conservation and at relevant levels.
-In this work, it is important to restoration in diverse ways in the northeastern region note that there are distinct aspects, such as content of North America/Turtle Island, and in some cases research and analysis, policy drafting, strategic political hindering it in unintended or ancillary ways.
-These research, advocacy and lobbying, negotiation, etc. include policies at the international, federal (both Canada and the U.S.), provincial, state, regional and And different partners may or may not be positioned or be able institutionally to engage in the certain municipal levels.
-Collectively, they have a bearing to parts of the work, either in general or at particular varying degrees on most if not all of the strategies governmental scales. described in this document, from land ownership, protection and management to land use planning, from Potential key actions in the policy realm that wildlife road crossings to transboundary collaboration have been identified to support connectivity and coordination, as well as others.
+Strategy: Policy Initiatives

+A complex mosaic of existing public policies at various levels of government plays a critical role both in supporting connectivity conservation and restoration in diverse ways in the northeastern region of North America/Turtle Island, and in some cases hindering it in unintended or ancillary ways.
+These include policies at the international, federal (both Canada and the U.S.), provincial, state, regional and municipal levels.
+Collectively, they have a bearing to varying degrees on most if not all of the strategies described in this document, from land ownership, protection and management to land use planning, from wildlife road crossings to transboundary collaboration and coordination, as well as others.